ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 *Part 2 of the Functional Optics for Modern Java series*

-In [Part 1]({{site.baseurl}}/2026/01/09/java-the-immutability-gap.html), we identified the immutability gap: modern Java excels at reading nested data through pattern matching, but provides no elegant solution for writing.
-We introduced optics as the missing piece: composable abstractions that treat access paths as first-class values.
+In [Part 1]({{site.baseurl}}/2026/01/09/java-the-immutability-gap.html), we identified the immutability gap: modern Java excels at reading nested data through pattern matching, but provides little help for writing.
+We introduced optics as the missing piece, providing composable abstractions that treat access paths as first-class values.

 Now it's time to get practical.
-This article dives deep into the three core optic types: lenses for product types, prisms for sum types, and traversals for collections.
+This time we go deeper into the three core optic types: lenses for product types, prisms for sum types, and traversals for collections.
 By the end, you'll understand not just how to use each, but when and why.

 ---